Twilight-Hacker/StockXChange/README.md

 # StockXChange
-An Android game currently in development to serve as a work example
+An Android game currently in development to serve as a work example, to showcase my skills as an Android developer.

 To view the main files go to https://github.com/Twilight-Hacker/StockXChange/tree/master/app/src/main .

-To view Screenshopt of the app go to https://github.com/Twilight-Hacker/StockXChange/tree/master/Screenshots
+To view (older) Screenshots of the app go to https://github.com/Twilight-Hacker/StockXChange/tree/master/Screenshots .
+New Screenshots will be added on Beta version Release.

 The code is a little inconsistent because the basis of this project is to show my abilities.
 I realise that this is not a good practice.
-This game is meant as a work example, and this is why, even after it is launched, it is and will remain free.
+This game is meant as a work example, and this is why, even after it is launched, it is and will forever remain free.

+This code is published under the current (highest) version GPL Licence.

+You may use this code as you see fit, as long as you attribute it to the developer (Fragkas P. Vasileios).